Building Custom Endpoint Classes

 Generating Documentation

-To regenerate the OpenAPI documentation for all Endpoint classes, run the following command:
+To regenerate the OpenAPI and GraphQL schemas for all Endpoint classes, run the following command:

 Examples